JMarcosHP/Debian-Indestructible/rollbacks.md

 sudo reboot
 ```

-Remove any USB media and boot normally.
 Your system is now restored to the selected snapshot state.

 ---